-Top 5 Energy-Zapping Habits in the Summer
+Top 5 Energy-Zapping Habits

 The shift to warmer weather can come with a noticeable increase in our energy bills.
 As temperatures rise, so does the tendency to engage in habits that, while providing short-term relief, significantly contribute to energy wastage.
 Identifying and adjusting these energy-zapping habits can lead to not only a more environmentally friendly lifestyle but also substantial savings.
 Here are the top five habits to be aware of and adjust this summer.